JTafej/Programming-Lessons/Tri3/More_tkinter.md

 root.mainloop()
 ```
 ### Your challenge for today is to use the code above to create a short, 3 question quiz for users.
 If they answer correctly, tell them so.
 If they are wrong, let them know.
 You should use 3 separate entry boxes.
+#### Note: There are a lot of new terms in the code above.
+Be sure you understanding the meaning of each.
+It will make things easier when we move to more complex uses of tkinter.